workfloworchestrator/example-orchestrator/README.md

 ```

 As can be seen in the above example, the inactive product type
-definition is subclassed from SubScriptionModel, and the following
+definition is subclassed from SubscriptionModel, and the following
 definitions are subclassed from the previous one.
 This product has one
 fixed input called speed and one port product block (see below about
 naming).
 Notice that the port product block matches the lifecycle of the